sjml/srhc-template/README.md

 [Explore the actual demo site!](https://shaneliesegang.com/projects/srhc-template)

 An example site made by the static site generator [Lume](https://lume.land).
-It's meant to for "book"-style content, i.e. a linear set of prose that you progress through in order, with occasional line-art images and code samples.
+It's meant for "book"-style content, i.e. a linear set of prose that you progress through in order, with occasional line-art images and code samples.
 Extracted from a larger project, partially as motivation to stop futzing with all this tech/build stuff and start finishing the actual content.

 The repository, as it stands, automatically builds both the site itself _and_ downloadable PDF, ePUB, and Kindle formatted ebooks.

-**Aesthetically:** A priority was placed on pleasing and readable typsetting while also adhering as strongly as possible to the standards of each platform.
+**Aesthetically:** A priority was placed on pleasing and readable typsetting while adhering as strongly as possible to the standards of each platform.
 It also had to gracefully handle text in (at least) English, Hebrew, and Greek, which creates some typesetting challenges.
-It also includes parsing and syntax coloring for a fictional programming language (that is basically Python with a few extra keywords).
+It includes parsing and syntax coloring for a fictional programming language (that is basically Python with a few extra keywords).
 The front page as well as the first page of content in the book contains a good amount of formatted text to show how everything looks styled.

 **Technically:** Since this was destined for both print and web output, I wanted to use [Pandoc](https://pandoc.org/) to process the input files for both.
 This meant building [a plugin to swap out Lume's built-in Markdown handling](/src/lumeMods/pandocMarkdown.ts).
 A little bit hacky, but it works well!
 (Note that it is a bit slower since it's taking a performance hit every time it shells out to Pandoc.)